Earnest money definition and purpose

 Contingency for selling an existing home

 Need to sell your current home before you can seal the deal?
 You're not alone there.
-In such circumstances, you should consider including a contingency for selling your existing home before closing on the purchase of the new home to protect your earnest money.
+To protect your earnest money, you should consider including a contingency for selling your existing home before closing on the purchase of the new home.

 Should you waive a contingency?